mikeumus/eloquent-javascript-with-mikeumus/program_structure,_chapter_2.md

 // Your code here.
 ```

-###Chess board
+### Chess board

-Write a program that creates a string that represents an 8×8 grid, using newline characters to separate lines.
+Write a program that creates a string that represents an $$8×8$$ grid, using newline characters to separate lines.
 At each position of the grid there is either a space or a “#” character.
 The characters should form a chess board.

-Passing this string to console.log should show something like this:
+Passing this string to `console.log` should show something like this:

 ```
  # # # #